awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

    Database is not yet configured
    ```

-1. Leave the APEX Listener running so that you can use Oracle Application Express\.
+1. Leave Oracle APEX Listener running so that you can use Oracle Application Express\.
 When you have finished this configuration procedure, you can run the listener in the background\.

 1. From your web browser, go to the URL provided by the APEX Listener program\.
 The Oracle Application Express Listener administration window appears\.
 Enter the following information:
    + **Username** – `APEX_PUBLIC_USER`